 Applications are invited for awards of up to £50,000 at 100% Full Economic Cost (FEC) (i.e. £40,000 at 80% FEC).
-Projects should have some financial support from industry; this can be a cash contribution or in-kind funding.
-Industrial support should be from a company with a research or manufacturing base.
 We may consider projects that do not have industrial support but these will be exceptional.

 No more than 20% of costs may be subcontracted; however, facility access charges may be included.
 Equipment is not an eligible cost.